Agenda

 • How will cost reductions influence deployment curves?

-• What does this mean for supply chains supporting fusion power plants?
+• What does this mean for supply chains supporting fusion plants?

 Opportunities in Alternative Approaches